-Before using the manager, you must initialize it with a unique ID for the current player.
-This is typically done once when your game starts.
+To use the lobby system, you must initialize it with a unique ID for the current player.

 using PlayFlow;